 Also from my local area, the Monterey Bay in Central California: this rather good tee for a local surf contest flips the HokusaI waves in the opposite direction and substitutes a California shoreline for Mount Fuji.
 Pacific Brown pelicans cruise overhead.
 Call it “The Awesome Wave Off Carmel.”

 Sometimes people find a more direct meaning in “The Great Wave.”
 For example, you’ll find the patch below on a t-shirt from the U.S. Naval Oceanography Antisubmarine Warfare Center in Yokosuka, Japan.
 Yokosuka is in Kanegawa, where “The Great Wave” is set.

 “The Great Wave” is exactly the metaphor that this outfit wants.
 It tracks American and foreign submarine activity in the waters of Pacific.
 Their website will not tell you exactly how they do that.
 About all that it’ll admit to is the publishing of weather reports.

 And they see themselves as the Great Wave, predator of vessels.
 In place of the fishing boats in Hokusai’s original, note the trident sticking up out the water and impaling a submarine.
 It’s a very nerdy way of saying “We Rock!”

 If you didn’t get the picture already, flip to the other side where a samurai warrior stabs a submarine with his sword.
 The text across the top is a translation of the organization’s English name.
 The text at bottom translates as “hunter” or “huntsman.”

 On to the last t-shirt, which confused me utterly at first.
 It is a darker version of the Great Wave — under a crazy Van Gogh sky from “A Starry Night,” perhaps Van Gogh’s most famous painting.
 Mount Fuji is still there, of course.

 This is no random act of art: Van Gogh greatly admired Hokusai.
-He collected Hokusai prints, particularly “The Great Wave.”
+He collected Hokusai prints, and especially liked “The Great Wave.”
 “These waves are claws, the boat is caught in them, you can feel it,” he wrote to his brother Theo.

 A few years back, Van Gogh scholars suggested that the imperious waves in “The Great Wave” inspired the rolling masses of light and color in Van Gogh’s “Starry Night” sky.